-ALSO NOTE: convertibles with hard tops are still convertibles and the rollbar rules still apply because hard tops are typically not structural.
+ALSO NOTE: convertibles with hard tops (especially Mazda Miata PRHT or RF trim levels) are still convertibles and the rollbar rules still apply because hard tops are typically not structural.

 Please inquire before registering if you have any question about the legality of your convertible.
 Sorry there are no refunds or credits if you register and/or show up with a convertible that doesn’t pass tech.

-A: We only recommend full-face helmets with the latest Snell SA2015 rating.
-All helmets should have at least the Snell M2005/SA2005 or newer rating and be in good condition.
+A: We only recommend full-face helmets with the latest Snell SA rating.
+Open face helmets are not recommended and may be prohibited soon.
+All helmets should have at least the Snell M2010/SA2010 or newer rating and be in good condition.
 Please verify that your helmet has the brown or orange Snell sticker inside under the liner because that’s what we look for.
-Other helmet safety standards may be accepted and/or we usually have rental helmets available, please inquire before registering.
+NOTE: sorry we no longer provide rental helmets but our friends at OG Racing near Dulles may have some available in advance.

-A: Sorry – your child may only participate when they’re legally an adult.
+A: Sorry – due to insurance regulations your child may only participate when they’re legally an adult.
 Drivers and passengers at all Trackcrosses must be age 18+ with a current US-state-issued drivers license to participate, for safety and liability reasons.

-A: Typically passengers are not allowed at Dominion events and are only allowed with experienced non-novice drivers during the afternoon runs at Summit Point events.
-In all cases they must be at least 18 years old, be wearing a legal helmet, and have the same level of safety/protection as the driver.
+A: 2022 UPDATE – passengers may now be allowed again on a case-by-case basis per event due to ever changing COVID-19 restrictions, please inquire.
+[PRE COVID ANSWER: Typically passengers may only ride with experienced non-novice drivers during the afternoon runs.
+If any driver spins or goes 4-off, they lose passenger privileges for the day.
+In all cases the passengers must be at least 18 years old, be wearing a legal helmet, and have the same level of safety/protection as the driver.
 Passengers must also not cause delays at the starting line getting strapped in, must keep hands and arms inside the car, and may not bring/use handheld recording devices inside the car.]

 A: Trackcrosses are like concerts or sports games – online pre-registration/pre-payment is typically required and many events sell out well in advance.
-We use an outside system called Motorsportreg, please click here to register for Summit Point events and click here to register for Dominion events.
+We use an outside system called Motorsportreg, please click here to register for our events on MSR.

 Sorry, we are not insured or staffed to offer RV or tent camping in the paddock the night before these events.
 Gates typically open by 6:45am and close by 6:45pm.
-Every track we use has hotels and campgrounds within a reasonable distance.
+Summit Point has plenty of hotels and campgrounds within a reasonable distance.

-A: Because the paddocks are often in use with other events, trailer or car dropoffs are typically NOT allowed the day/night before these events – gates typically open by 6:45am on the listed event day.
+A: Sorry – because the paddocks are often in use with other events, trailer or car dropoffs are typically NOT allowed the day/night before these events – gates typically open by 6:45am on the listed event day.

 A: Sorry, these Trackcrosses are non-instructed events by design.
 They were literally invented as “solo” transition events between autocross and track days.
 If you would like in-car instruction please register for one of our many HPDEs instead.

-A: Sorry, Trackcrosses are not really considered “spectator events” for insurance, liability, and security reasons.
-You also can’t get near the the action unless you’re a driver/participant and don’t have much way to know what’s going on unless you’re directly a part of the activity, so please register to drive instead of just coming to watch!
+A: 2022 UPDATE – we are generally not able to allow spectators or non-essential personnel due to ever-changing COVID-19 restrictions but limited additional guests may be allowed again on a case-by-case basis per event, please inquire.
+[PRE COVID ANSWER: Sorry, Trackcrosses are not really considered “spectator events” for insurance, liability, and security reasons.
+You also can’t get near the the action unless you’re a driver/participant and don’t have much way to know what’s going on unless you’re directly a part of the activity, so please register to drive instead of just coming to watch!]

-A: Registered drivers may bring one or two guests and/or crew for no additional cost as long as they all sign the waiver at the front gate on the way in and get a wristband.
+A: 2022 UPDATE – we are generally not able to allow spectators or non-essential personnel due to ever-changing COVID-19 restrictions but limited additional guests may be allowed again on a case-by-case basis per event, please inquire.
+[PRE COVID ANSWER: Registered drivers may bring one or two guests and/or crew for no additional cost as long as they all sign the waiver at the front gate on the way in and get a wristband.
 Drivers are responsible for the location and behavior of their guests/crew at all times.
 Children must not be left unattended and pets must be leashed/cleaned up after.]

-A: When we run on the Shenandoah Circuit at Summit, the wet skidpad in the paddock is usually open free of charge for registered drivers in tech inspected cars after lunch (as long as it’s at least ~40 degrees outside.)
+A: When we run on the Shenandoah Circuit at Summit Point, the wet skidpad in the paddock is usually open free of charge for registered drivers in tech inspected cars after the first heat gets going (think 9am ish to 4pm ish), as long as it’s at least ~40 degrees outside.
 It’s great fun to slide around and hopefully learn something.
-Meanwhile, touring laps are “highway speeds” orientation/parade laps behind a pace car, with no helmets and no passing, done during our lunch break.
+Meanwhile, touring laps are a 15-30 minute session of “highway speeds” orientation/parade laps between pace cars, with no helmets and no passing, done during our lunch break.
 Cost is usually $20 per car.
 The driver must be a registered participant and the car must have a valid tech sticker; passengers are welcome as long as they each have a seat belt.
-Note: lunch laps are not available at all events, and skidpad is only available at our Shenandoah Circuit events.
+Note: lunch laps are only available at some events depending on track and season, and skidpad is only available at our Shenandoah events.

-A: One of our “sorry, no exceptions” rules is that everyone must be through registration and tech no later than the drivers meeting start time (usually 8am.)
+A: One of our “sorry, no exceptions” rules is that everyone must be through registration and tech no later than the drivers meeting start time – usually 8am.
 This is because all staff and officials scatter to restricted areas around the circuit to put on the event by a fixed schedule.
 So after ~8am there is nobody around to help you register/tech and no time to give another drivers meeting because all the people who perform those activities are now a mile from the paddock doing some other mission-critical task to make the event run smoothly.
 We are also not able to offer entry fee refunds or credits for those who arrive late, so you forfeit your entry if you can’t get there on time.
-The best way to not have this problem is to stay nearby the night before (all tracks have hotels within ~20 miles) and/or leave early to give yourself a good time buffer if you’re driving in that morning!
-All participants really should be there by ~7am…
+Please think of your entry like non-refundable airline tickets.
+If you’re not on the plane when the doors close, the tickets have no value.
+The best way to not have this problem is to stay in a nearby hotel the night before and/or leave early to give yourself a good time buffer if you’re driving in that morning.
+All participants really should be there by ~7am!

 A: All Trackcrosses will take place as scheduled “rain or shine, hot or cold.”
 We would only postpone an event for frozen weather or a significant system like a hurricane, and your entry would automatically apply to the rescheduled date while still being subject to the normal cancellation policy.
 For the winter events at Summit Point that reschedule is usually 1 week later.
 Note: during any event day we do pause for thunderstorms (to get corner workers out of possible lightning strike areas) and resume once they have passed.
 Regardless, we can’t control the weather so please be prepared for wet or dry and hot or cold conditions!

 A: For all Trackcrosses the policy you agree to when you register is “All sales final – no cancellation, refund, or credit.
 Entry is transferrable to another person for this event only.”
 We are truly sorry if you disagree but there are no exceptions to this policy so please don’t ask.
-Think of your registration like concert tickets or sporting event passes – they get you a seat at a specific place and time for a potentially sold-out event, and that’s all.
+Think of your registration like concert tickets or sporting event passes – they get you a seat at a specific place and time for a usually sold-out event, and that’s all.
 If you are having car problems, your best option is to bring a different car.
-If you find you cannot attend for any other reason, your best option is to sell or give the spot to someone else qualified to participate, then let us know whose name to put on it by 24 hours prior.
-This policy is financially necessary and part of how we keep our entry fees as low as possible and keep things fair for everyone, thanks for understanding.
+If you find you cannot attend for any other reason, your best option is to sell or give the spot to someone else qualified to participate, then let us know whose name to put on it by NOON ON THE TUESDAY OR WEDNESDAY PRIOR i.e. 72 hours prior to our arrival at the track to set up (noon Tuesday if a Saturday event, noon Wednesday if a Sunday event.)